The calm

 Salisbury Young Farmers

 Proper Shepherd came to shear all the ewes, some of the fleeces went to a friend who knits and has a gang of knitting friends (a ‘cozy’ apparently).
-She arrived one day armed with a knitted brown and white beanie which I love wearing.
+She arrived one day armed with a knitted brown and white beanie which I love wearing and am forever grateful for.
+Really special when it’s made from your own sheep.

 The Riverbarn Summer Fair.